 - We can choose the best weather conditions to give you the best freediving experience possible and if we must postpone because of poor weather conditons we can typically get you out to complete your course within the week.

 - We believe the conditions off the Gold Coast are some of the best for freediving in Australia.
 Warm in summer and not too cold in winter with water visibility rarely below 10 metres and up to 30 metres.
 It is not uncommon to see a variety of marine life including dolphins swimming by and see whales or hear them underwater (during migration season July to September).

 - All our courses are recognised and certified by AIDA International, the world body for freediving and the gold standard in freediving education.
 See AIDA – International Association for the Development of Apnea.

 - Our Master Instructor (only two such instructors in Australia), Clinton Laurence, has post-graduate degrees in psychology and exercise science and consulted for the Australian Institute of Sport and the Queensland Academy of Sport in the role of sport psychologist.
 Our other Freediving Instructor, Cristy Gearon, is a teacher in secondary schools.
 You are receiving the highest level instruction with qualified professionals.

 - We have the highest safety standards on all our courses in the pool and ocean.
 We have multiple systems in place to ensure your safety.
 See 100% Safety Commitment.

 - After your course you can join the Freediving Gold Coast Club for no charge to continue to train your skills and connect with other like minded people.
 We are the longest running freediving club on the Gold Coast.

 - You can hire all your freediving gear from us for your courses to try before you buy.

-- We sell a range of specialised freediving gear to enable you to enjoy your freediving experience and to continue to dive safely.
+- We sell a range of specialised freediving gear at competitive prices to enable you to enjoy your freediving experience and to continue to dive safely.

 - We take many photos on our courses which we post on social media to share with family and friends.